StevenWeathers/thunderdome-planning-poker/README.md

 ## Avatar Service configuration

-Use the name from table below to configure a service - if not set, `default` is used.
+Use the name from table below to configure a service - if not set, `goadorable` is used.
 Each service provides further options which then can be configured by a warrior on the profile page.
 Once a service is configured, drop downs with the different sprites become available.
 The table shows all supported services and their sprites.
 In all cases the same ID (`ead26688-5148-4f3c-a35d-1b0117b4f2a9`) has been used creating the avatars.

 | Name |           |           |           |           |           |           |           |           |           |
 | ---------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- |